Open Kitchens and Islands

 There was a time when the kitchen was a hidden workspace—a room tucked behind a swinging door where the "magic" happened (and the mess stayed).
 Fast forward to today, and the walls have quite literally come tumbling down.

 The open kitchen design combined with a multipurpose island has become the gold standard of modern living.
-It’s not just a trend; it’s a reflection of how our lifestyles have shifted from formal to fluid.
+It’s not just a trend; it’s a reflection of how our lifestyles and remodeling in St. Mary's and surrounding counties have shifted from formal to fluid.

 The Allure of the Open Concept